-The web thickness of longitudinal girders for elastically mounted four-stroke internal combustion engines may be reduced to if brackets are provided below the mountings, besides each bolt.
+The web thickness of longitudinal girders for elastically mounted four-stroke internal combustion engines may be reduced to t' = 0,4 · t if brackets are provided below the mountings, besides each bolt.
 The web thickness may be reduced to if two longitudinal girders are provided at each side of an internal combustion engine.